-- • More than 1 in 10 people (783 million) still do not have access to safe drinking water.
+- • More than 1 in 10 people (768 million) still do not have access to safe drinking water and 185 million rely on surface water to meet their daily drinking-water needs.

-- • 1.8 million people die every year from diarrheal diseases.
-Ninety percent of these deaths occur in children under five years old.
+- • 1.5 million people die every year from diarrheal diseases.
+Ninety percent of these deaths occur in children under 14 years old.

 - • WHO estimates that 50% of malnutrition is associated with repeated diarrhea or intestinal worm infections as a result of unsafe water, inadequate sanitation or insufficient hygiene.